-When we zero, we are connecting your point of aim with your point of impact.
+When we zero, we connect the point of aim with the point of impact.

-As soon as you fire your weapon and the bullet leaves the barrel gravity starts to have its effect.
-The sighting system on our AR-15s allows us to maximize our range by aiming it slightly upwards.
-The bullets go up and then come down in an arc.
+The sighting system on AR-15s allows us to maximize our range by aiming slightly upwards.
+So, bullets go up and then come down in an arc.

 Two Ranges, One Zero

-What about the ranges between 50 yards and 200?
-What about ranges closer than 50 yards and further than 200 yards?
-Man, you guys are asking all the right questions.
+What about the ranges between 50-yards and 200, you ask?
+What about ranges closer than 50-yards and further than 200-yards?
+Man, you guys ask all the right questions.

 Best AR-15 Battlesight Zeroes

-Even with a 50/200 zero, your MPBR isn’t 200 yards.
-Your max range to hit a man in his torso could be as far as 300 yards, but you’ll be hitting him closer to his belt buckle than his chest.
+Even with a 50/200 zero, your MPBR isn’t 200-yards.
+Max range to hit a man in his torso could be as far as 300-yards, but you’ll hit him closer to his belt buckle than his chest.

 1. The 50/200 Yard Zero

-Civilians are even more unlikely to find themselves in this situation.
-A civilian will also have a much harder time justifying a long-range shot as a self-defense shot.
+Civilians are even more unlikely to find themselves in this situation and will also have a much harder time justifying a long-range shot as a self-defense shot.

-This is the most precise MPBR zero, and the downside is the reduced effective range compared to the Army and USMC methods.
-Best of all, you can zero your rifle and optic to this 50/200 yard setting at 10 yards.
+Best of all, you can zero your rifle and optic to this 50/200-yard setting at 10-yards.

-Frank Proctor has a great video on that here.
+Frank Proctor has a great video on that below.

 2. USMC 36/300 Yards

-At 350 yards, you can still hit a man in the belly if you aim at his chest.
-You have a 5-inch drop from your point of aim.
-You can still very effectively engage a target out to this 350 yards.
-The USMC zero is best for more extended range shooting.
+At 350-yards, you can still hit a man in the belly if you aim at his chest — you’ll just see a 5-inch drop from your point of aim.
+So you can still effectively engage a target out to 350-yards.

-At closer ranges, it’s beneficial.
-At closer ranges, from 100 to 250ish, you’ll be hitting high, but still within 5 inches of your zero.
+At closer ranges, from 100 to 250ish, you’ll hit high but still within 5-inches of your zero.

 3. The Army’s 25/300 Meters Zero

-Anywho the Army’s zero is similar to the USMC’s and offers very similar range potential to the USMC’s.
-It offers slightly less range than the USMC’s MPBR zero and is a little less precise.
+Anywho the Army’s zero is comparable to the USMC, offering similar range potential.
+That said, it brings slightly less range than the USMC’s MPBR zero.
+So it can be a little less precise.

-Between 25 and 300 meters, the zero will give you 6 inches of flight variance compared to the USMC’s less than 5.
-The Army method is easy to use if meters are your game, and it’s nice and easy numbers for zeroing purposes.
+Between 25- and 300-meters, the zero will give you 6-inches of flight variance compared to the USMC’s less than 5.

 What about my AR in .300 Blackout?
 Or 7.62×39?
 What about my Mk 18 with a 10.3-inch barrel?